 Who was St Vitaliano to Catanzaro Cathedral?

-Why was the cathedral closed from 2018?
+Why was the cathedral closed?